 “What do we do?” grandparents will ask with agony in their eyes.

 There’s a strong desire for grandparents to protect their children, to fix this broken, to make the pain better.
-Only, we all know there’s nothing that can heal this wound in a moment’s time.
-There’s no kissing away this “boo-boo,” no band-aid big enough to cover the oozing.
+Only, we all know there’s nothing that can heal this.
+There’s no kissing away this “boo-boo,” no band-aid big enough to cover the wound.

 “I’m so sorry,” I will often whisper, “This is a double dose for you as a grandmother.
-You have your own grief for your grandbaby.
+You have your grief for your grandbaby.
 But, also, that’s your baby (referring to the mom) in the hospital bed.
 She is in the worst pain of her life.
-And, you can’t make this better…you can’t protect her from this pain.”
+And, you can’t make this better… you can’t protect her from this pain.”

 1. Validation and Acknowledgment